NcUltimate/the-coding-zone/problem-2017-10/README.md

 # Intersections

-Write a program that lists the intersection polygons when two polygons are rendered on the same graph
+Write a program that lists the intersection polygons when two polygons are rendered on the same Cartesian plane.

 ## Input